cupid-ide/cupid/nuopcdocs/overview.rst

     * `The NUOPC Prototype Codes page <https://www.earthsystemcog.org/projects/nuopc/proto_codes>`_ and `Subversion repository <https://sourceforge.net/p/esmfcontrib/svn/HEAD/tree/NUOPC/tags/ESMF_7_0_0_beta_snapshot_58/>`_ include a set of prototype applications that use the NUOPC Layer software.
-These applications are architetural skeletons that represent typical configurations of NUOPC components and provide numerous examples of using the NUOPC API.
+These applications are architectural skeletons that represent typical configurations of NUOPC components and provide numerous examples of using the NUOPC API.